 To be fair, this is after people have been using them for some time, day in day out kind of thing.
 The boots aren't advertised as resolable though so I guess when they're gone, they're gone.
 I wouldn't really expect that option though in terms of the price these boots are available for.

 I have to say that the price seems very reasonable for a pair of mid hiking boots constructed from Leather and Gore-tex.
-Retail price ranges between $90 and $140 (accurate at date of post).
 The difference comes in terms of size and so on.
+Prices are always changing, so to check live prices, please click on the picture at the start of this review or on any of the product links throughout, and you will be taken through to Amazon where you can find an up to date price.

 In terms of warranty, the most I could ascertain is that Timberland offer a 60 day return policy as long as the boots aren't damaged, worn, etc. Now, if you're ordering online you can of course wear them inside and see if they feel comfortable just don't tell them that or wear them outside 😉